llooker/launch_training_faa/Setup_and_Exercise_1.md

 - Build a New LookML Project
 - You might have to switch to development mode!
 That's OK!
 LookML built with git integration in mind, so any changes (including new projects) need to be done from a developer branch.
 - Give your project a name, how about: `yourname_faa`
-- You have a number of options for a starting point - Looker can generate a model from the information in the database, you can give Looker a SQL query and it can generate a model
+- You have a number of options for a starting point - Looker can generate a model from the information in the database, you can give Looker a SQL query and it can generate a model.
+Both of these are good when working with brand new data sets.
+In this case, we know what the data schema is so we can go ahead and select Clone Public Git Repository
+- Enter `git://github.com/llooker/launch_training_faa.git`
+- Et Voila - you have a LookML Project!